Environmental issues in Australia: Conservation

 Conservation in Australia is an issue of state and federal policy.
 Australia is one of the most biologically diverse countries in the world, with a large portion of species endemic to Australia.
 Preserving this wealth of biodiversity is important for future generations.

+In Australia forest cover is around 17% of the total land area, equivalent to 134,005,100 hectares (ha) of forest in 2020, up from 133,882,200 hectares (ha) in 1990.
+In 2020, naturally regenerating forest covered 131,614,800 hectares (ha) and planted forest covered 2,390,300 hectares (ha).
+Of the naturally regenerating forest 0% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity) and around 18% of the forest area was found within protected areas.
+For the year 2015, 67% of the forest area was reported to be under public ownership, 32% private ownership and 1% with ownership listed as other or unknown.

 A key conservation issue is the preservation of biodiversity, especially by protecting the remaining rainforests.
 The destruction of habitat by human activities, including land clearing, remains the major cause of biodiversity loss in Australia.
 The importance of the Australian rainforests to the conservation movement is very high.
 Australia is the only western country to have large areas of rainforest intact.
-Forests provide timber, drugs, and food and should be managed to maximize the possible uses.
+Forests provide timber, drugs, and food and should be managed to maximise the possible uses.
 Currently, there are a number of environmental movements and campaigners advocating for action on saving the environment, one such campaign is the Big Switch.

-Land management issues including clearance of native vegetation, reafforestation of once-cleared areas, control of exotic weeds and pests, expansion of dryland salinity, and changed fire regimes.
+Land management issues including clearance of native vegetation, reafforestation of once-cleared areas, control of exotic weeds and pests, expansion of dryland salinity, acid sulphate soils,<, and changed fire regimes.
 Intensification of resource use in sectors such as forestry, fisheries, and agriculture are widely reported to contribute to biodiversity loss in Australia.
 Coastal and marine environments also have reduced biodiversity from reduced water quality caused by pollution and sediments arising from human settlements and agriculture.
 In central New South Wales where there are large plains of grassland, problems have risen from—unusual to say—lack of land clearing.

 The Daintree Rainforest, a tropical rainforest near Daintree, Queensland covering around 1200 square kilometres, is threatened by logging, development, mining and the effects of the high tourist numbers.

 There are some government programs in Australia which are the opposite of conservation (such as killing wildlife); an example of this is shark culling, which currently occurs in New South Wales and Queensland.